-The project build process¶
+The project deployment process¶

 - The project’s Git repository is checked out.

 Notes on Docker image building¶